 - If you are constipated make sure you are eating plenty of fibre rich foods including vegetables, wholegrains and legumes.
 (See also Constipation.)

-- The specific probiotic for good oral health and sweet smelling breath is Lactobacillus salivarius.
-If you cannot find a supplement containing this specific bug, choose a good multi probiotic containing other lactobacillus strains.
+- The specific probiotics for good oral health and sweet smelling breath are Lactobacillus salivarius and Lactobacillus gasseri.
+If you cannot find a supplement containing these specific bugs, choose a good multi probiotic containing other lactobacillus strains.
 Take a dose before breakfast each day.

 - Herbs for sinusitis or postnasal drip include eyebright, golden seal, echinacea, elder, andrographis, golden rod, horseradish and garlic.
 Vitamin C is also good.